immutant/immutant.org/tutorials/installation.md

 requiring you to set `$IMMUTANT_HOME`.
 If `$IMMUTANT_HOME` is set, it will override the `current` link.

-Running it with `:latest` will install the latest incremental build:
+Running it with `LATEST` will install the latest incremental build:

-     $ lein immutant install :latest
+     $ lein immutant install LATEST

 If you want to install a specific version (either an incremental build or a release), specify the build number (available from our